 JSON (single object)

 Specify the json format when your RabbitMQ message data is in JSON or JSONB format and you want GPSS to read JSON data from RabbiMQ as a single object into a single column (per the JSON specification, newlines and white space are ignored).
-You must define a mapping if you want GPSS to write the data into specific columns in the target VMware Greenplum table.
+You must define a mapping if you want GPSS to write the data into specific columns in the target Tanzu Greenplum table.

 Note